-Generally, it’s best to avoid a foreclosure auction.
-Instead, call up the bank, or work with a reputable real estate firm like us at Same Day DC Home Offers to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.
+Generally, it’s best to avoid an auction.
+Instead, call up the bank, or work with a reputable real estate firm like us at Same Day DC Home Offers to help you negotiate discounts off the amount owed to avoid having to carry out this process.

 Experienced investors can help you by negotiating directly with banks to lower the amount you owe in a sale – or even eliminate it, even if your home is worth less than you owe.